urtzienriquez/nightfox.nvim/README.md

 # nightfox.nvim

-My fork of EdenEast's nightfox.nvim [link](https://github.com/EdenEast/nightfox.nvim).
+My fork of [EdenEast's nightfox.nvim](https://github.com/EdenEast/nightfox.nvim).
 Check his repo for a more flexible and feature rich foxy theme :).

+I rewrote and removed most of the original repo's code, I tweaked the colors to my liking and I included an autocommand to disable `client.server_capabilities.semanticTokensProvider` from lsp-s.
+That way, colors are more simply defined just using treesitter.

 This is just a minimal Lua-only Neovim colorscheme plugin with two themes: